Repmak/teehee-might-delete/README.md

 C++ library for tokenization and embedding extraction.

-**Why use it?** This project enables BERT-based WordPiece tokenization and Onnx inference within C++, replicating the ease of use of Python's sentence-transformers.
+**Why use it?** This project enables BERT-based WordPiece tokenization and Onnx inference within C++, replicating the ease of use of Python's `sentence-transformers`.

 todo: